Fractional AI Consultant / Builder / 2026

 What I build

-Products I've designed, built, and deployed.
-Each one solves a real problem for a real user.
+Products and systems I've designed, built, and deployed.
+Each one solves a real problem for a real user or team.

 The Contractor's Wife thecontractorswife.app